rollkit/docs/guides/use-tia-for-gas.md

 # How to use IBC token (TIA) as gas token in your rollup

 :::warning Disclaimer
+This initial version of IBC has high trust assumptions where receiving chains only verify the signature of the single rollup node.
+For use in production, it's recommended to wait for trust-minimized IBC support which includes state proofs and conditional clients.

+Learn more about how conditional clients work in [ibc-go issue 5112](https://github.com/cosmos/ibc-go/issues/5112) and a tracking issue for state proofs in [rollkit issue 1632](https://github.com/rollkit/rollkit/issues/1632).

-Using IBC with a single sequencer poses significant risks, namely that the sequencer can be compromised and take control of the rollup, which could result in a loss of funds.
-It is strongly recommended using Hyperlane instead of IBC.
+For now, it is strongly recommended using Hyperlane instead of IBC.
 Check out [GM world rollup with Hyperlane](https://rollkit.dev/guides/hyperlane).
 :::

 ## 🌞 Introduction {#introduction}